Table of Contents_

 The frame is available in polished aluminum, platinum, or black, all of which look stylish within the overall design of the chair.
 You also can select the design of the arms, headrest, and wheels, allowing you to customize the Steelcase Leap to fit what’s needed in your office.
 You even can choose a taller chair design with a circle shaped footrest toward the bottom, should this design fit your office better.
 It’s great to have so many items to customize in an office chair.

 The backrest and seat cushion are made of polyurethane foam, providing a good mixture of comfort and support.
 And the material in the seat cushion feels very durable, which should allow it to keep its shape throughout the work day, something that can be a problem on cheaper office chairs.
 Leap chairs are rated to support up to 300 pounds of weight with no performance loss.
+That fact can be checked out in comparison with some of the best office stools available today.

 And the Leap chair is almost 100% recyclable, which is a great bonus feature.